-Shrimp Pad Thai is a stir fry noodle dish that rivals any take out.
+Shrimp Pad Thai is a stir fry noodle dish that rivals any take-out from Thai restaurants.
 Perfect for those of you who love to eat, but don’t love to wait!
-It’s a fast, easy, and insanely delicious dish made with rice noodles and sauteed shrimp, coated in a sweet and salty sauce with just the right amount of heat.
-Topped with crunchy peanuts, slivered carrots, and a splash of lime, this customizable recipe has something for everyone!
+It’s a fast, easy, and insanely delicious dish made with rice noodles and sauteed shrimp, coated in a sweet and salty pad thai sauce with just the right amount of heat.
+Topped with crunchy peanuts, slivered carrots, and a splash of lime, this customizable recipe has something for everyone and will become a family favorite!

-Asian inspired cooking is one of my favorite types of cuisine.
-When I am in the mood for something easy, fast, and yummy Instant Pot Chicken Teriyaki and Chinese Chicken Salad are two of my staples.
+Asian inspired cooking is one of my favorite types of cuisine, especially Thai food.
+When I am in the mood for something easy, fast, and yummy Instant Pot Chicken Teriyaki and Chinese Chicken Salad – Recipe are two of my staples.
 They’re awesome for dinner but also make great leftovers for lunch the next day!
-Beef and Broccoli is another favorite 30-minute meal!
+Thai Coconut Soup is the ultimate Asian comfort food and Beef and Broccoli is another favorite 30-minute meal!

-Pad thai, which originated in Thailand, is a combination of stir fried noodles, veggies, and a protein, usually chicken, shrimp, beef, or pork, which is then mixed with the BEST sauce.
+Authentic Pad Thai, which originated in Thailand, is a combination of stir-fried noodles, veggies, and a protein, usually chicken, shrimp, beef, or pork, which is then mixed with the BEST sweet sauce.
 EVER.

 Of course, as it happens with dishes, across time and place, different variations have evolved.
 But one thing remains constant, and that is the culmination of so many different flavors and ingredients always come together harmoniously.